refinery/refinerycms-inquiries/readme.md

     bundle install

 You don't currently have to do any migrations because Refinery CMS never removed the inquiries tables by default.
-This may change in a future version.
+This will change in a future version - follow the instructions below if you are running the currently unreleased Refinery 0.9.9.

+#### Installation on Refinery 0.9.9

+The inquiries table has been removed from the base install of Refinery 0.9.9.
+To install the migrations, run:

+    rails generate refinerycms_inquiries

+Next migrate your database and you're done:

+    rake db:migrate

 ## About